thmalmeida/std_board/README.md

 ![AC_load_drive](docs/img/AC_load_drive.png "AC Load drive")

+It needs to put a F1 fuse or solder J36 jump.

-# Setup #1:
+# Setup #1 on 0.1.0 version (20210310):

-This first setup
+This part guide to build one setup to common use.
+The nexts steps should be followed to connect jumps to link electrical parts.

+- J9: connect the common pad wire to 3.3V on water level circuits;
+- R73: can be short circuited
+- J27: exclude the first pad and connect T1 input to fifth pad;
+- J16: substitute abstract diode D4 protection;
+- J25: solder jump to connect L3 water level using GPIO14;
+- J26: solder jump to connect L2 water level using GPIO12;
+- J19: connect umidity sensor on GPIO13;

+- Current source drive circuit
+Should solder J24 to use ADC read on GPIO26 into ADC2_9;

 ## Hardware mounted onboard

 * Pressure circuit bias 1;
 * Pressure circuit bias 2;

-Abstract diode protection soldering J16;

-- water Level sensor circuit with L2 and L3.
-L2: put solder jump on J25;
-L3: put solder jump on J26;

-- Current source drive circuit
-Should solder J24 to use ADC read on GPIO26 into ADC2_9;
 # Setup #2

 # Setup #3